CAT 2025 Toppers’ Success Strategies: Learn from IIM Students Who Scored 99+ Percentile

 IIM Indore- Soumik Biswas

-Soumik Biswas scored an admirable 99.94 percentile in IIM CAT and secured admission in one of the top B-schools of India- IIM Indore.
+Soumik Biswas scored an admirable 99.94 percentile in the CAT examination and secured admission in one of the top B-schools of India- IIM Indore.
 The ex-IBM India employee shares the right strategy to be followed by the CAT aspirants, which can support them in scoring a high percentile.

 Success Mantra: CAT does not require extensive study sessions as long as your basics are strong.
-The main concern is to develop speed which automatically comes if you are able to systemize your mock test.
-Around 140 minutes per week from your study and work schedule are enough to let individuals focus on IIM CAT preparation and achieve a great score.
+The main concern is to develop speed, which automatically comes if you can systematise your CAT mock test.
+Around 140 minutes per week from your study and work schedule are enough to let individuals focus on IIM CAT preparation and achieve a great CAT score.

 In Verbal Ability and Logical Reasoning, students can score maximum marks.
 For this section, the focus should be on increasing reading and vocabulary capabilities.